 Student pick-up and drop-off zones are located along Colorado and Madison Avenue before and after school.
 During school hours, however, all gates are locked and student access is restricted.
 Please be advised to use only the one hour parking area along Colorado Blvd.for late drop-offs.

 Open during lunch and after school, our student store provides PE uniforms, school supplies, spirit items and spirit wear.
 The student store is located in the mid-campus building across from the science building.

 Students are responsible for textbooks that are issued to them.
 It is the student's duty to put a book cover on each textbook and maintain it in good condition.
 Free book covers are often available from the Media Center.
 Charges will be levied for lost or damaged books.
 When a student withdraws from a class, textbooks must be returned to the Media Center.

 Monrovia High School is a closed campus.
 Families are welcome to visit your student's classroom any time, but it is necessary to obtain approval in advance by contacting your student's counselor.
-Guest speakers and other guests would need to obtain permission in advance from the Student Affairs Office ext.
-2882.
+Guest speakers and other guests would need to obtain permission in advance from a school official.

 Limited parking spaces are available for short-term parking.
 These spaces are located in the Madison lot and in front of the Administration Building for the one hour parking.
 Please do not park in any space designated for school personnel.
 Remember that all visitors to MHS must check in at the front office.